 Are you looking for the top things to do in Cheddar Gorge?
 From hiking, hot tubbing and afternoon tea, there are lots of things to do in Cheddar Gorge if you are looking for a countryside break in the UK?
 Cheddar Gorge is Britain’s largest limestone gorge with dramatic cliffs that rise over 450ft.

 From hiking, hot tubbing and afternoon tea, there are lots of things to do in Cheddar Gorge! #travel #VisitEngland Click To Tweet

 Spend a morning underground and explore Gough’s Cave in Cheddar Gorge, the largest and most impressive show cave in Cheddar.
-This ancient chamber is 115 m deep, is over 2 miles long and has large chambers with picturesque stalagmites and stalactites throughout.
+This ancient cave chamber is 115 m deep and is over 2 miles long.
+It has large chambers with pretty stalagmites and stalactites throughout.

-Tickets to Gough’s cave cost £16.95 per adult when booked online and also includes access to Cheddar Gorge’s other attractions – Dreamhunters at Cox’s Cave, Museum of Prehistory, Jacob’s Ladder, Beyond the View and the Cliff-top Walk.
+Tickets to Gough’s cave cost £16.95 per adult when booked online and also includes access to Cheddar Gorge’s other attractions.
+These include Dreamhunters at Cox’s Cave, Museum of Prehistory, Jacob’s Ladder, Beyond the View and the Cliff-top Walk.

 Lion Rock Tearooms

 Treat yourself to an afternoon tea at the award-winning and picturesque Lion Rock Tearooms.
 The combination of retro decor, fabulous service and pretty garden views make this a top tearoom in the area.
 It’s one of the best tearooms in Cheddar Gorge.

 Not a fan of afternoon tea?
-Why not visit Lionrock for Breakfast, lunch or a Sunday roast.
+Why not visit Lionrock for Breakfast, lunch or a Sunday roast?
 You can enjoy the differently themed rooms, quirky decor and hospitable staff at any time of the day.

 Set in 14 acres of charming Somerset countryside this west country park has several different eco-lodges to choose from.
 The park is ideally located for exploring Cheddar Gorge and the surrounding areas of Glastonbury, Wells and Bath.

 We stayed in the ever so luxurious Deer Leap Lodge, a stylish one-bedroom lodge with open plan living and dining areas, large decking area, sunken hot tub, sun loungers and contemporary design.

 What we loved the most about the Deer Lodge was the extensive decking area and hot tub.
 You can spend hours unwinding in the bubbles or relaxing with a book on the sun loungers, without a care in the world.
 I believe we lost several hours of our life after a bottle of prosecco or two whilst soaking in the tub one evening.[ezcol_1half]

 It’s the little touches that make a stay at Strawberryfield Park so special.
 You can snuggle up in front of the large Bang and Olufsen TV, snooze on a super king size bed, have breakfast on the decking, enjoy the Smart Blu-Ray player, or soak in the freestanding bath.

 Hiking in Cheddar Gorge